rachsavoy/plg/README.md

 ## Primary Function One-Onboarding

-The first primary function is to onboard new lawyers and support staff allowing an easy transition into the company.
+The primary function is to onboard new lawyers and support staff allowing an easy transition into the company.
 The new employee will have a checklist to complete with forms and trainiing videos to watch.
-Also, there is a ticketing system that allows the new employee to send requests for help or they can use the messaging system within the app to speak with the administrator.
+Also, there is a ticketing system that allows the new employee to send requests for help or they can use the messaging system within the website to speak with the administrator.

 <p align="center">
   <img width="400" alt="image" src="https://www.dropbox.com/s/v8p4jfbeijh9195/Screen%20Shot%202021-07-27%20at%2011.59.34%20AM.png?raw=1">